Roasted Garlic Mashed Potatoes

 Roasted garlic mashed potatoes are the absolute best mashed potatoes you’ll ever eat.
 Totally creamy and filled with dreamy roasted garlic flavor.
 It doesn’t get better than this!

-Yes!
-If you don't want the last-minute prep of mashing potatoes, simply make them up to 2 days in advance.
-Put the mashed potatoes into a casserole dish, cover it, and leave it in your fridge.
+If you don’t want the last-minute prep of mashing potatoes, make them up to 2 days in advance.
+Place the mashed potatoes in a casserole dish, cover it, and refrigerate.
 It will take about 30 minutes in a 350-degree Fahrenheit oven to reheat.
+A microwave also works.

 What to serve with roasted garlic mashed potatoes?